-Disclaimer: SARMs are only to be used for research purposes, as they are not FDA-approved compounds and may cause adverse effects.
+Disclaimer: SARMs are only to be used for research purposes, as they are non-FDA approved compounds and thus may cause adverse effects.
 If you have any questions or concerns, Dr. Touliatos is currently available for consultations.

-Cardarine was recently formulated in 1992 and thus is classed as a ‘research compound’, similar to SARMs, with its effects not yet fully known and unapproved by the FDA.
+Cardarine was recently formulated in 1992 and thus is classified as a research compound, similar to SARMs, with its effects not yet fully known and unapproved by the FDA.

-Cardarine’s potent fat burning effects provide initial promise for the medical community, in the treatment of obesity, whilst weightlifters are already utilizing cardarine to retain muscle mass and enhance fat loss during cutting cycles.
+Cardarine’s potent fat-burning effects provide initial promise for the medical community in the treatment of obesity, while weightlifters are already utilizing cardarine to retain muscle mass and enhance fat loss during cutting cycles.

 - 1 Cardarine Benefits